mscook/BanzaiDB/README.rst

 (NGS) analysis with a NoSQL_ database.
 We use the RethinkDB_ NoSQL database.

 BanzaiDB:
-    * initalises the NoSQL database and associated tables,
+    * initialises the NoSQL database and associated tables,
     * populates the database with results of NGS experiments/analysis and,
     * provides a set of query functions to wrangle with the data stored within the database.